-Higher.
+Lower.
 Elevated earnings growth rates can lead to capital appreciation and justify higher price-to-earnings ratios.

-Discount.
+Premium.
 In the absence of P/E and P/B multiples, the price-to-sales ratio can display the value investors are placing on each dollar of sales.

 Lower.
 A sales growth rate that trails the industry implies that a company is losing market share.